 Tours: Epicurean Excursion

 A unique and delicious walking tour where you’ll taste the foods and sip the drinks - while discovering Portland's amazing culinary scene.
-If you watch the Food Network or consider yourself a "foodie," then this exploration is for you.
+If you watch the Food Network and often consider yourself a "foodie," then this exploration is for you.
 Portland has become a go-to destination for people who love to eat and we're the ones who will show you why.
 Each tour is limited in size so the experience is small and intimate.

 Even though you'll sample a number of various food and drink items on every tour, the real journey is all about understanding what makes up the food that satisfies us.
 While having fun, you'll also achieve an honorary diploma of culinary knowledge as you experience first hand (or should we say "first mouth") how fortunate we are to "eat local" and how this locavore philosophy is driving Portland's exciting food scene.
 Most importantly, we'll slow you down and guide you through this culinary tasting adventure as you experience the smells, textures, and tastes that every item brings.

 Our Epicurean Excursion changes regularly, but one thing's for certain, you will sample from the best local artisan items that Oregon has to offer.
 The tour typically visits between 7 and 9 different local vendors and artisan producers in under 3.5 hours.
 And since we often offer the tour multiple times a day, how do you know which tour time is for you?
 Simply said, a morning tour is completely different from an afternoon tour.
 For those that are ready to nosh, a fair number of our guests take both tours on different days just to experience the same fun, but getting to visit new spots and try different food and drink all over again.

 The best thing is that you'll have so much fun, you'll forget you're learning something.